kiba/Writings/gaia/trans-dimensional_travel.md

 Very few people are capable of innate trans-dimensional navigation.
 One of which is James Archer.

-Archer have a 'shard', those shards formed a network of universes that anyone could travel to as long as the target world have doppleganger of James Archer, defined as 'same DNA and based personality.'
+Archer have a 'shard', those shards formed a network of universes that anyone could travel to as long as the target world have doppelganger of James Archer, defined as 'same DNA and based personality.'